Stuycs-K/final-project-9-wus-yangr/README.md

 Player = bright turquoise colored circle

-NPCs = colored circles
+Interactable NPCs = colored circles

 Interactable Items = colored rectangles

-Ship = teal colored rectangle at the bottom of the map
+Interactable Ship = teal colored rectangle at the bottom of the map

-When engaged in dialogue, only click the numbers corresponding to the options available or else the program will break and it will need to be rerun to reset it.
+When engaged in dialogue, only click the numbers corresponding to the options available, other number inputs will do nothing.
+DO NOT interact with or engage in dialogue with another interactable or else the dialogue will break and the progam will need to be rerun.

 After collecting all 3 items, you can return to the ship and repair it.
 After repairing the ship, you have "finished" the game but you can continue to explore the city.